simpx/simpy/docs/about/acknowledgements.rst

 Thanks, guys, for this great job! **SimPy 2.0 is dedicated to you!**

 SimPy was originally created by Klaus Müller and Tony Vignaux.
-They pushed its development for several years and built the Simpy community.
+They pushed its development for several years and built the SimPy community.
 Without them, there would be no SimPy 3.

 Thanks, guys, for this great job! **SimPy 3.0 is dedicated to you!**